 - Mold spores: Common in damp areas, mold can produce allergens, irritants, and even toxic substances.

-- Tobacco smoke: Comprising thousands of harmful chemicals, tobacco smoke can severely damage lung tissue over time.
+- Tobacco smoke: Containing thousands of harmful chemicals, tobacco smoke can severely damage lung tissue over time.

 Identifying Pollutant Sources

-Next, let’s explore where these pollutants come from:
+So where do these pollutants actually come from?

 - Household activities: Cooking, cleaning, and hobbies can all introduce particulate matter and VOCs into the air.